 No. 2: West Virginia

-The Agency for Healthcare Research and Quality, which monitors state health care systems, gave West Virginia its second-lowest rating in the country.
-The agency noted such problems as high rates of "potentially avoidable" hospitalizations for chronic conditions and high rates of poor communication between patients and doctors.
+The Agency for Healthcare Research and Quality gave West Virginia its 7th lowest rating in the country.
+The agency noted high rates of hospitalizations for conditions such as hypertension, asthma and diabetes, as well as potentially avoidable hospitalizations for acute conditions.

 Sources: Agency for Healthcare Research and Quality; Gallup-Healthways; the Council for Community and Economic Research; the FBI; the Tax Foundation, and the National Oceanic and Atmospheric Administration.